code-423n4/2025-11-garden/README.md

 ## Areas of concern (where to focus for bugs)

-The main focus of wardens should be that there is no way to cuase fund loss for any party involved in a swap.
+The main focus of wardens should be that there is no way to cause fund loss for any party involved in a swap.

 ## Main invariants